Maria Carolina of Austria: Acton and the military

 Without Tanucci in government, the queen alone ruled Naples and Sicily, assisted by her French-born, English favourite, Sir John Acton, from 1778 onwards.
 Acting on her brother the Holy Roman Emperor Joseph II's advice, Maria Carolina and Acton revamped the Neapolitan navy, then neglected, opening 4 marine colleges and commissioning 150 ships of various sizes.
 The merchant navy, too, was augmented by trade pacts with Russia and Genoa.
-Charles III, having declared war on Great Britain in alliance with the United States, was angered by Acton's appointment to the Ministry of War and of Marine because he felt his Spanish candidate, Don Antonio Otero, was more worthy of such a high government post by virtue of the fact he wasn't English.
+Charles III, having declared war on Great Britain in alliance with the United States, was angered by Acton's appointment to the Ministry of War and of Marine because he felt his Spanish candidate, Don Antonio Otero, was more worthy of such a high government post by virtue of the fact he was not English.
 Maria Carolina once again replied using a letter written by the king, expounding to Charles III that Acton, the son of a French woman, was not English and that he was appointed before Spanish hostilities with Britain broke out.
 Charles's attacks against Acton only served to endear the latter more to the queen, who proceeded to appoint him Field-Marshal.
 Acton's reforms were not restricted to the expansion of the navy; at the same time, he cut the expenditure of his department by 500,000 ducats and invited foreign drill-sergeants and officers to fill vacancies in the army.
 Acton and Maria Carolina were seen to have become so close by 1782 that, according to the Sardinian ambassador in Naples, people falsely believed they were lovers.
 That the rumour was untrue was not known to the king, who tried several times to "surprise you together" and threatened to kill them both in a rage.
 In response, Maria Carolina set spies on her husband, but a reconciliation was soon achieved.
 As part of this rapprochement, Acton went to live in Castellamare, but returned to Naples three times a week to see the queen.